Can I travel to amber list countries with my children?

 The standard position on overseas travel

 If you are a parent looking to take your child abroad, either permanently or for a holiday, consent must be granted from everyone with parental responsibility, which usually includes the other parent.
 The only exception to this is when one parent has the benefit of a Live With Order, via a Child Arrangement Order.
 In this case, that parent can remove the child from the jurisdiction for up to one month without the consent of anyone else holding parental responsibility.
 However, for anything over one month, consent is required.
+This is the position in both current COVID and non-COVID times.Issues from a family law perspective

-COVID-19 has increased anxiety levels for many people, and there are several reasons why a parent might not feel comfortable with their child travelling to an amber listed country and may not consent, including:
+When it comes to current amber restricted travel, separated parents face difficulty as in the majority of situations, both parents have to consent for a child to be removed from the country.
+COVID-19 has increased anxiety levels for many people, and there are several reasons why a parent might not feel comfortable with their child travelling to an amber listed country and may not consent, including:- Concern about their child’s health

 - The parent is uncomfortable with their child travelling on a non-essential basis